Categories

 Setting off into the Lagoon

 As we boarded the boat and set off into the lagoon, I was immediately struck by the stillness.
 The only sounds were the water against the boat and the occasional crack of an iceberg.
-It was a serene, almost meditative experience, allowing me to fully absorb the beauty around me.
+It was a serene, almost meditative experience.
 The icebergs were mesmerizing, each unique in shape and size, with hues of blue that seemed almost otherworldly.
 Some were smooth and rounded, while others were jagged and sharp.

 Watching these massive chunks of ice drift by, I felt a profound sense of awe for Iceland.
 Our guide pointed out a particularly large iceberg, which had likely broken off from the glacier just days before.
 Seeing it up close, I was struck by its beauty.
 At the same time, a deep sadness settled in, knowing that glaciers like Vatnajökull are retreating at an alarming rate due to climate change.
 Our guide mentioned that these glaciers could disappear in as little as 50 years.